PURPOSE / SCOPE:

 - ICOM Library Services

-- Faculty Development Services (Associate Dean of Development, Innovation, and Diversity)
+- Faculty Development Services (Office of Professional Development)

-- ICOM Facilities (Classrooms, offices, technology, OPP Lab, Sim Center, etc)
+- ICOM Facilities (classrooms, technology, Osteopathic Principles and Practice Lab, Simulation Center, etc.)

-- ICOM provides, when appropriate, start-up funds or in-kind services for new programs.
+- ICOM covers all MSIGMER accreditation fees and provides start-up funds or in-kind services (e.g., personnel, infrastructure) for new GME programs.

-- ICOM Assistant Dean of Osteopathic Principles, Practices, and Integration (or designee) is a standing member of the MSIGMER Graduate Medical Education Council.
+- The Assistant/Associate Dean of Osteopathic Principles, Practices, and Integration (or designee) serves as a standing member of the MSIGMER Graduate Medical Education Committee (GMEC), ensuring alignment with osteopathic standards.

 Procedures